Alternative Names: Hughes Brothers Quarry

 Site Hazards: Altitude.
 The site itself is at 320m so would be classed as an altitude dive.
 For reference I believe Hodge Close is only 190m From a safety point of view the site is remote, water access is restricted.
 The water temp even in the summer is about 4-6 degrees (colder than Hodge or Dotty).

 Nearest Public phone: Village of Peak Dale

 Mobile Network service: Orange

 Other comments: Planning permission has been granted for a dive site to be set up on this site but not followed through.
-It should be made clear that this is a altitude dive, its over 300m above sea level and at the moment there is no access available.
+It should be made clear that this is an altitude dive, it's over 300m above sea level and at the moment there is no access available.
 The site is of geological importance and this is the reason the site was never allowed to run as a dive site.
-The basalt rock cliffs are like the devils causeway in ireland!
+The basalt rock cliffs are like the Devil's Causeway in Ireland!

 Created By: Poiret